There’s help for you when finalizing your loved one’s estate and protecting against identity theft.

 As instructed below, I hereby authorize and request Phaneuf Funeral Homes and Crematorium, in accordance with its rules and regulations, and any applicable laws or regulations, to take possession of, to cremate, and to carry out the final disposition of the remains of the deceased named above.

 It is the policy of Phaneuf Funeral Homes and Crematorium to provide information concerning the cremation process so that our client families and friends are fully informed.
 These disclosures are provided in the interest of satisfying any questions and allaying any concerns you may have.

-The cremation, processing and disposition of the decedents remains will be performed in accordance with New Hampshire Revised Statutes Annotated 325-A, New Hampshire Code of Administrative Rules Chapter He-P 600, and any and all other governing rules and the policies, procedures and requirements of Phaneuf Funeral Homes and Crematorium.
+The cremation, processing and disposition of the decedents remains will be performed in accordance with New Hampshire Revised Statutes Annotated 325-A, New Hampshire Code of Administrative Rules Chapter He-P 600, or in accordance with Vermont Statutes Annotated title 18, Chapter 107, Subchapter 001, Paragraph 5201, and any and all other governing rules and the policies, procedures and requirements of Phaneuf Funeral Homes and Crematorium.

 Cremation will only take place after all of the following conditions have been satisfied: (a) all scheduled ceremonies and viewing have been completed; (b) at least 48 hours have transpired since the death occurred (no waiting period is required in the case of death resulting from a contagious or infectious disease and Phaneuf Funeral Homes and Crematorium reserves the rights to perform the cremation thereafter according to its own schedule); (c) the burial permit has been received along with a copy of the signed death certificate and cremation authorization form; (d) the NH medical examiner viewed the deceased prior to cremation, completed and signed the Certificate By Medical Examiner For Cremation Form NHDOJ-29 and authorized the cremation to take place or the VT Medical Examiner has authorized the cremation to take place per 18 V.S.A. §5201(b) and signed the Medical Examiner’s Permit to Cremate form VDH-OCME-CP-01/2011; (e) the deceased had been wrapped in a leak proof pouch and placed in the cremation container, as selected; (f) no objections concerning the cremation have been raised; and (g) the cremation and our charges have been paid in full.